jonepl/Data-Structures-Algorithms-Notes/Data-Structures/Graphs/Trees/Binary-Trees/README.md

 Path / Traversing - Path is a number of successive edges from source node to destination node.

-Height of Node - Height of a node represents the number of edges on the longest path between that node and a leaf.
+Height of Node - Height of a node represents the number of edges on the longest downward path between that node and a leaf.

 Levels of node - Level of a node represents the generation of a node.
 If the root node is at level 0, then its next child node is at level 1, its grandchild is at level 2, and so on

+Depth of Node - the length of its path to its root

 Degree of Node - Degree of a node represents the number of children of a node.